Hong7Cong/BouncingBall/README.md

 ## Some notes and expected failures:

 - BUGs in platform of VScode-Windown Sub-System for Linux (WSL): Un-consistent key pressing.
 Because of this bugs, this code will not implement the feature "press q to quit while program on running".
-The only to quit is press Ctrl + C dirrectly to terminal. https://stackoverflow.com/questions/67600528/opencv-waitkey0-triggers-without-keypress
+Please use Ctrl + C to quit during running. https://stackoverflow.com/questions/67600528/opencv-waitkey0-triggers-without-keypress

 - When you throw the ball so hard (vy large), such that it reach the roof.
 It will continue boucing forever.
 The reason is that, I didnot implement any force absorption at top border.

+- The accelarator value should be divisors of vy, because we dont want to deal with float pixel